Cape Air: JetBlue

 Since February 2007, Cape Air and JetBlue Airways have had an interline agreement.
 The agreement allows Cape Air to carry JetBlue Airways passengers from Boston's Logan Airport and San Juan to Cape Air's destinations throughout the Northeast, Florida and the Caribbean.
 The agreement allows customers on both airlines to purchase seats on both airlines under one reservation.
 Customers also get their baggage transferred and Cape Air and JetBlue Airways are located in the same terminal in Boston and San Juan which allows for an easy connection.

 American Airlines

-Cape Air and American Airlines (AA) announced a code sharing agreement for the Caribbean in February 2013.
+Cape Air and American Airlines (AA) announced a code-sharing agreement for the Caribbean in February 2013.
 The cities served by the AA codeshare are Anguilla, Nevis, Tortola, Vieques and Mayaguez.
-In the Midwest, Cape Air and American have had a code sharing agreement since 2010, which allows passengers from Marion, IL, Owensboro, KY, and Kirksville, MO to connect in St. Louis, MO.
+In the Midwest, Cape Air and American have had a code sharing agreement since 2010, which allows passengers from Marion, IL, Owensboro, KY, and Kirksville, MO, to connect in St. Louis, MO.
+This ended on July 31, 2023, and those airports now have service to Chicago, IL via Contour Airlines.